emoose/Xb2XInput/README.md

 Todo
 ---
 - Allow setting deadzones / calibrating the analog sticks
-- Make a script for the WinUSB driver installation?
 - Test multiple Xbox OG controllers at once (waiting for one to be delivered as we speak)

 License